 Who can take part?

-Our lessons are for groups of up to five people from the same household who live in Bristol.
+Our lessons are for groups of up to five people from the same household who live in Bristol or Greater Swindon.
 At least one member of the group must be over 18.
-For the rest of the group there is no minimum or maximum age limit.
+For the rest of the group, there is no minimum or maximum age limit.
 To take our lessons, all group members must be able to ride a bike continuously for several minutes without wobbling.
 Due to COVID-19 restrictions, we can't teach groups with people from different households.

 Where do the lessons take place?